m1gwings/summaries/for/ilp.md

 ---

-- we can apply **strong branching**: we compute the optimal value for the linear relaxation of each possible subproblem that we could obtain by branching "through" a certain varibale (_which, as we remarked before, we can compute efficiently_) and choose the one that leads to the **best imporvement in the objective function**.
+- we can apply **strong branching**: we compute the optimal objective function value for the linear relaxation of each possible subproblem that we could obtain by branching "through" a certain varibale (_which, as we remarked before, we can compute efficiently_) and choose the one that leads to the **best imporvement in the objective function**.

 **Remark**: branch-and-bound is also applicable to mixed ILPs: when branching just consider the fractional variables that must be integer.